CHTC/chtc-website-source/_uw-research-computing/file-avail-largedata.md

 - **Remove data**: We expect that users remove data from `/staging` AS SOON AS IT IS NO LONGER NEEDED FOR ACTIVELY-RUNNING JOBS.
 - **Monitor usage and quota**: Each `/staging` folder has both a size and "items" quota.
-Quota changes can be requested by emailing chtc@cs.wisc.edu.
+Quota changes can be requested as described in our [Request a Quota Change](quota-request) guide.

 CHTC staff reserve the right to remove data from our large data staging location (or any CHTC file system) at any time.